username746283/TwitchChatControlsGame/README.md

 ### use (as twitch-chat)
 just type what you want to do.
 default commands:
-- w
-- a
-- s
-- d
+- w, a, s, d
+- (every other lowercase alphanumeric letter)
 - jump
-- attack (left mouse button)
-- rmb (right mouse button)
+- lmb, rmb (left/ right mouse button)
-- e
-- q
-- f
+- up, down, left, right (mouse)

+**Note:** this was made for qwertz keyboard -> z and y might be swapped